Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Background and Related Work

-Anti-phishing trainings are frequently included within the cybersecurity awareness trainings ubiquitous in organizations.
-Legal mandates drive the widespread adoption of such training programs, with HIPAA requiring security awareness training for healthcare organizations~\cite{hipaa-security-rule}, GDPR encouraging staff training on cybersecurity practices~\cite{gdpr-article39}, and PCI DSS mandating training for those handling cardholder data~\cite{pci-dss}.
-Industry standards and frameworks further reinforce these requirements, with ISO 27001 calling for human resource security controls including awareness programs~\cite{iso-27001} and the NIST Cybersecurity Framework advising phishing simulations under the ``Identify'' function~\cite{nist-csf}.
+Anti-phishing trainings are often included in the cybersecurity awareness trainings ubiquitous in organizations.
+Legal mandates drive this practice.
+For example: HIPAA requires security awareness training for healthcare organizations~\cite{hipaa-security-rule}, and GDPR and PCI DSS encourage or mandate similar training~\cite{gdpr-article39,pci-dss}.
+Industry standards reinforce these requirements~\cite{nist-csf}, \eg ISO 27001 calling for human security controls like awareness programs~\cite{iso-27001}.